JorenSix/Panako/paper.md

 # Summary

 Panako solves the problem of finding short audio fragments in large digital audio archives.
-The content based audio search algorithm implemented in Panako is able to identify a short audio query in large database of thousands of hours of audio using an acoustic fingerprinting technique.
+The content based audio search algorithm implemented in Panako is able to identify a short audio query in a large database of thousands of hours of audio using an acoustic fingerprinting technique.

 ![A general acoustic fingerprinting system.
 Features are extracted from audio and combined into fingerprints.
 The fingerprints are matched with fingerprints in a reference database.
 Finally a match is reported.\label{fig:general}](resources/media/general_acoustic_fingerprinting_schema.png){width=90%}